JnyJny/StatusThing/README.md

   "hidden"     : boolean }
 ```

-The font for the symbol text is given by name, stuff like 'Courier', 'Helvetica Bold', 'Super Made-up Font Extra-Extra-Light Oblique'.
+The font for the text text is given by name, stuff like 'Courier', 'Helvetica Bold', 'Super Made-up Font Extra-Extra-Light Oblique'.

-The fontSize is specified in points and frankly the symbol positioning code is really unsatisfactory and disappointing.
+The fontSize is specified in points and frankly the text positioning code is really unsatisfactory and disappointing.
 My advice is to keep it between 12 and 12 for now.

 ### Color Specifiers